simrankambhale-jd/Railway-Project/README.md

 View their bookings
 Cancel tickets

-When a ticket is cancelled, the booking remains in the database with a cancelled status while the booked seats are made available again.
+When a ticket is cancelled, the booking remains in the database with a cancelled status, while the booked seats are made available again.

 🔐 Authentication

-The application uses JWT for authentication.
+The application uses JWT (JSON Web Token) for authentication.

 Login
 POST /auth/login

-Example request:
+Example Request
 {
   "email": "user@gmail.com",
   "password": "password"